-Hull and East Yorkshire Hospitals NHS Trust will unveil its “A&E: It’s serious stuff” campaign this week to ensure the department at Hull Royal Infirmary is reserved for life-threatening injuries and illnesses.
+Hull University Teaching Hospitals NHS Trust will unveil its “A&E: It’s serious stuff” campaign this week to ensure the department at Hull Royal Infirmary is reserved for life-threatening injuries and illnesses.

 Bus advertising, billboards and posters will appear across Hull with slogans including “Give A&E a break.
 Not a sprain” and “A&E. That’s emergency care.
 Not emergency contraceptives” in the next week.

 Posters will also appear in pub toilets with the message “Being drunk isn’t an accident.
 It’s not an emergency either” to target drinkers visiting A&E with hangovers or the effects of excessive alcohol consumption.

 Trust chief executive Chris Long said: “It’s no secret that A&Es all over the country are under pressure all year round but that pressure ramps up even further over winter.

 “We try to educate people on alternative services and highlight the pressure our department is under but still, we get people turning up at our A&E every day with sprains, colds and even hangovers.

 “We need people to realise this has serious consequences.
 If our doctors and nurses are treating people who could have gone elsewhere, they’re not there for those who really need them.

 “Put simply, coming to A&E with anything other than an emergency puts lives at risk.

 “This year, we need people to heed our message.
 Our A&E is for the serious stuff.
 We need you to go somewhere else if it’s not an emergency.”

 The trust is anticipating a surge in seasonal illnesses, falls and injuries over the next few weeks as winter begins to bite.